stolksdorf/truce/rules.md

 # Truce Rules

 Truce is a zero-sum social game, where everyone is against you, but you need other's help to make your actions are successful.
-It's a streamlined version of the popular, yet daunting, [Diplomacy](https://www.boardgamegeek.com/boardgame/483/diplomacy).
+It's a streamlined version of the popular, but daunting, [Diplomacy](https://www.boardgamegeek.com/boardgame/483/diplomacy).
 Truce removes the pieces and map, simplifies the interactions, and adds a jockeying element of the taking the stash.
 This makes it much easier to teach, and is possible to play remotely via correspondence without sacrificing the scheming and backstabbing.

 ### What you need to Play
 - 3 to ∞ players (works best with 5+)
 - A method of secretly writing down each player's actions and revealing them at once.
 (Slips of paper + pens work great.)
-- A number of objects to present "coins", 3 per player plus 15 is good.
+- A number of objects to represent "coins", 3 per player plus 15 is good.
 If playing remotely, a public ledger works as well.

 ### How To Win